virtualsquare/virtualsquare.github.io/status.md

 Note: can enter experimental only as it needs vdeplug4

 ### libpam-net
-Ready to be packaged (check the multiple ITPs)
+Packaged.
+Need some final checks and can enter the NEW queue.

 ### strcase, userbindmount, libvolatilestream, libfduserdata, libstropt, nlinline
-Ready to be packaged (split v2utils)
+Packaged and waiting in the NEW queue.

 ### libvpoll-eventfd
-To be packaged: it includes a kernel module
+Packaged.
+Some checks needed for the kernel module.
+Almost ready for the NEW queue.

 ### lwipv6 (old)
-There is ftbfs with glibc-2.31 (doko)
+There is ftbfs with glibc-2.31 (doko). `lwipv6_1.5a-6` is going to be upladed.

 ## Open Suse
 [... add status here]